asim/reminder/README.md

 ## Overview

-The Reminder is an API and app for the Quran, Hadith (Bukhari) and Names of Allah.
-It provides search and question answering with **flexible embedding backends** (OpenAI for speed, Ollama for privacy) and **local-first LLM** (Ollama by default, with optional Fanar/OpenAI).
-RAG (Retrieval Augmented Generation) ensures answers are grounded in authentic Islamic texts.
-The goal is to consolidate these texts and information into a single API and app and leverage LLMs as a tool for searching.
+The Reminder is an API and app for the Quran, Hadith and Names of Allah.
+It provides search and query answering using an LLM.
+RAG (Retrieval Augmented Generation) ensures answers are grounded in authentic Islamic text.
+The goal is to consolidate these texts and information into a single app and API and leverage LLMs as a tool for searching.
 We do not offload reasoning to LLMs but they are a new form of useful indexing for search.

 ## Contents